firebase/extensions/firestore-bigquery-export/guides/GENERATE_SCHEMA_VIEWS.md

 ### Using Gemini to generate draft schema files

-Instead of manually creating schema files, you can use the built-in Gemini AI Agent to automatically analyze your Firestore collection and generate an appropriate schema.
+Instead of manually creating schema files, you can use the built-in Gemini Agent to automatically analyze your Firestore collection and generate an appropriate schema.
 The agent will:

 1. Sample documents from your collection
 2. Analyze the data structure